guitolino/simple-fastapi-api-notes/README.md

-# simple-fastapi-api-notes
-A simple fastapi api notes.
+# A simple fastapi api notes.